 - Reduce effort by breaking up difficult tasks

-This often involves cross-channel messaging: push notifications, in-app messages, email, App Inbox.
-Even better is when you trigger messages in response to individual user actions.
-For example, if someone begins booking a flight, but forgets to check out, send a personalized push notification the next day, including their name and a deep link to the booking section.
-If they don’t engage with the push notification, send an email with a discount to incentivize conversion.
+This often involves multi-channel messaging through push notifications, in-app messages, email, App Inbox, etc. Even better, you can trigger messages in response to individual user actions.
+For example, if a media app user begins to upgrade their account from a free trial to a paid subscription, but doesn’t complete the process, send a personalized push notification the next day, including their name and a deep link to the subscription screen.
+If they don’t engage with the push notification, send an email with a discount on the first month or reminder of premium features to incentivize conversion.